Tutorial: Fast self-forced trajectories

 [11]:

-from few.utils.utility import get_separatrix
+from few.utils.geodesic import get_separatrix

 Delta_p = KerrEccEqFlux().separatrix_buffer_dist